 Related Article: Find out what to pack for a Fall Trip to New England here.

-You’ll start on Commercial Street and take a leisurely stroll through the town’s many cobblestone lanes as you explore the Old Port and the downtown waterfront area.
+You’ll start the tour on Commercial Street.
+Then, you’ll take a leisurely stroll through the town’s many cobblestone lanes as you explore the Old Port.
+Finally, you’ll end up at the downtown waterfront area in Portland.

 Along the way, you’ll admire the town’s famous lobster statue, see the former residence of Henry Wadsworth-Longfellow, visit the Eastern cemetery, stop by the Abyssinian Church, and end the day with a complimentary sweet treat from a local food vendor.